Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Join the inaugural sailing season of the Ocean Explorer and uncover the beauty of the British Isles on this fascinating expedition.
 There are more than 6,000 islands comprising the British Isles, but only a handful of them are ever seen by curious travelers.
 Now, your nimble new luxury expedition ship, the Ocean Explorer, brings the best of them within easy reach.

 There are the wild Hebrides, born of volcanoes and carved by glaciers.
 The Isle of Man, with its distinctive Manx culture.
 Lush Scilly and the misty Isle of Skye.
 See the massive horizontal slabs that form Giant’s Causeway in Northern Ireland, and the bizarre monoliths of Callanish, a circular ritual site older than Stonehenge.
 Walk around fortifications that were civilized by monks, and breached by Vikings.
 Contrast the medieval castles of Wales with the Victorian charm of Belfast.
-And bracket your cruise with included stays in London and Edinburgh, where you may also extend your time.
+Plus, get in-depth insights into the cultures of your destinations with an onboard Resident Lecturer to guide talks and discussions.
 With exciting scenery, varied traditions, amazing wildlife and historic monuments, and 29 included excursions and Cultural Discoveries, every day is an adventure in diversity.

 Best of all, even when you are cruising to distant shores, luxurious comfort is right at your fingertips.
 With a brand-new, state-of-the-art ship that boasts an onboard spa, infinity pool, gym facilities and many other luxury amenities, you can confidently add some remotely rugged destinations to your travel to-do list.